B i o g r a p h y

 Abroad, Ms. Farny performed at the International Dvorak Society American Spring Festival in the Czech Republic with Jitka Frankova in 2011.
 In 2013, she made a tour of Brazil, giving concerts in four capital cities, and returned in August 2016 as a clinician and performer.
 She performed on the Theremin cello in 2009-2010 for a project of the complete works of Edgard Varèse, alongside the Asko/Schoenberg Ensemble, the London Sinfonietta, and the International Contemporary Ensemble.
 Her performances with these groups of Varèse’s rarely heard Ecuatorial were held at the Holland Festival (Amsterdam), Festival d’Automne (Paris), the Southbank Centre (London), and at the Lincoln Center Festival in New York City.
-Nationally, she has played for audiences in New York City at the Bargemusic “Here and Now” series, at Chicago public radio “Live from WFMT”, Rochester, NY public radio “Live from Hochstein”, and at numerous recital series across the nation.
-Ms. Farny is also active as a new music performer and has been recognized with an “Encore Grant” in 2012 from the American Composers Forum.
-Ms. Farny’s two residencies at the Avaloch Farm Music Institute in 2017 resulted in performances with her new music duo, Amistella, and her French cello music CD project.
+Nationally, she has played for audiences in New York City at the Bargemusic “Here and Now” series, at Chicago public radio “Live from WFMT”, Rochester, NY public radio “Live from Hochstein”, and at numerous recital series from Las Vegas to Steamboat Springs, CO.

 Ms. Farny is Professor of Cello at the School of Music at the State University of New York in Fredonia.
-She oversees the Fredonia cello choir and coordinates the string chamber music program.
-She has been honored there with several awards, including grants from the Faculty Student Association and the United University Professions, as well as the Hagan Young Scholar Artist Award and the Kasling Memorial Lecture Award.
-She has been appointed to the Sewanee Summer Music Festival, the Brancaleoni International Music Festival, and the Fredonia String Camp and as well as festivals in Chestertown, MD, Boulder, CO, Anchorage, AK, and Sweden, ME.
+She has been honored there with several promotions and awards, including grants from the Faculty Student Association and the United University Professions, as well as the Hagan Young Scholar Artist Award and the Kasling Memorial Lecture Award.
+In the summer, she teaches at the Sewanee Summer Music Festival and the Fredonia String Camp and has been appointed to festivals in Chestertown, MD, Boulder, CO, Anchorage, AK, and Sweden, ME.